A.nnotate API reference - Part 2

 Sample optional POST parameters for updateDocMeta.php for user defined fields: x_myfield: "some data item", x_mydatabaseid: "123456"

-The deleteDocument.php call removes a document from the given user's list.
-If the given user is the owner of the document, it will also remove the document from all the other readers' lists.
-This call just uses HTTP GET:
+The deleteDocument.php call removes a document.
+If the given user is not the owner of the document it will just remove the document from their list.
+Arguments can be either GET or POST:

 The return value is "OK" or "ERR {message}".